AndreasMerentitis/detect-contrast-blurriness/README.md

 # Detect Image Quality

-The goal of the library is to detect if an image (or group of images) is blurry or has low contrast and store the result in a json file
+The goal is to detect if an image (or group of images) is blurry or has low contrast and store the result in a json file

 ```bash
 # Example usage (natively):